Ralph Klemme

-Ralph Klemme (born November 17, 1939) is an American politician, grain and livestock farmer.
+Ralph Fred Klemme (November 17, 1939 – December 17, 2024) was an American politician, grain and livestock farmer.

+Life and career

 Born in Plymouth County, Iowa, Klemme graduated from Le Mars, Iowa Community High School and served in the Iowa National Guard.
 Klemme was a grain and livestock farmer.
 He served on the Le Mars Community School Board.
-From 1993 to 2005, Klemme served in the Iowa House of Representatives and was a Republican.
+From 1993 to 2005, Klemme served in the Iowa House of Representatives as a Republican.

+Klemme died from cancer in Le Mars, Iowa, on December 17, 2024, at the age of 85.